-Modeling and optimization of oil refinery wastewater chemical oxygen demand removal in dissolved air flotation system by response surface methodology
+Modeling and optimization of chemical oxygen demand removal from oil refinery wastewater using response surface methodology and a dissolved air flotation system

+Author One1, Author Two2,*

+1 Affiliation One, Postal Address, Country, Country Code

+2 Affiliation Two, Postal Address, Country, Country Code

+* Correspondence: Author Initials; Email: xxxx

+ORCIDs of all authors: Author One Initials, xxxx; Author Two Initials, xxxx

 ABSTRACT

-In this present study the dissolved air flotation (DAF) system was investigated for the treatment of Kermanshah Oil Refinery wastewater.
-The effect of three parameters on flotation efficiency including flow rate (outflow from the flotation tank), saturation pressure and coagulant dosage on chemical oxygen demand (COD) removal was examined experimentally.
-All the experiments were done under a certain time (in this case 3 min).
-After final testing maximum COD removal efficiency was obtained 67.86%.
-In the next step of study, response surface method (RSM) was applied to model oil refinery wastewater COD removal as a function of flow rate, saturation pressure and coagulant dosage.
-Coefficient of determination, R2 , showed that the RSM model can explain the variation with the accuracy of 0.996, indicating there was strong correlation.
-Moreover, process optimization was performed to predict the best operating conditions using RSM method, which resulted in the maximum COD removal of the oil refinery wastewater.
-The maximum COD removal of oil refinery wastewater was estimated by RSM to be 67.87% under the operational conditions of flow rate (3.76 – 3.86 L/min), saturation pressure (4.99 - 5 bar) and coagulant dosage (24.16 – 24.79 mg/L).
+In this study, the dissolved air flotation (DAF) system was investigated for the treatment of Kermanshah Oil Refinery wastewater.
+The effects of three parameters of flotation efficiency, namely flow rate (outflow from the flotation tank), saturation pressure, and coagulant dosage on chemical oxygen demand (COD) removal, were examined experimentally.
+All experiments were carried out for 3 min durations, and after final testing, a maximum COD removal efficiency of 67.86% was obtained.
+Next, a response surface methodology (RSM) model was applied to model oil refinery wastewater COD removal as a function of flow rate, saturation pressure, and coagulant dosage.
+Coefficient of determination results (R2) showed that the RSM model could explain the variation with an accuracy of 0.996, indicating a strong correlation.
+Moreover, process optimization was performed to predict the best operating conditions using RSM, which resulted in the maximum COD removal of the oil refinery wastewater, estimated to be 67.87% under the operational conditions of flow rate at 3.76 – 3.86 L/min, saturation pressure at 4.99–5 bar, and coagulant dosage at 24.16 – 24.79 mg/L.

+Keywords: keyword1; keyword2; keyword3; keyword4

 1. Introduction